troyhacks/MoonLight/docs/moonbase/inputoutput.md

 ### QuinLed boards

-* esp32-d0 (4MB)
+* Choose the esp32-d0 (4MB) board in the [MoonLight Installer](https://moonmodules.org/MoonLight/gettingstarted/installer/)
-* erase flash first as MoonLight uses a partition scheme with 3MB of flash and no ota.
+* On first install, erase flash first as MoonLight uses a partition scheme with 3MB of flash (no ota at the moment).
-* Lolin Wifi fix no -> add as board preset
-* you might need to reset your router if you first run WLED on the same MCU
+* You might need to reset your router if you first run WLED on the same MCU and no new IP is assigned.

-* remove fuse then flash
+!!!
+Tip
+  Dig Uno: Remove fuse to connect USB cable to flash the board.

 ### SE16 v1

+* Choose the esp32-s3-devkitc-1-n8r8v board in the [MoonLight Installer](https://moonmodules.org/MoonLight/gettingstarted/installer/)
 * Set jumper1 the same as you set it on the board: on: Infrared, off: Ethernet